GLOBAL MARKETS-Stocks sink; Treasury yields, dollar fall; Fed, debt ceiling in focus

 Debt ceiling crisis and U.S. stockshttps://tmsnrt.rs/3ooKDpD

-(Additional reporting by Amanda Cooper in London, Tom Westbrook in Singapore Editing by Christina Fincher, Mark Potter and David Gregorio)
+(Additional reporting by Amanda Cooper in London, Tom Westbrook in Singapore Editing by Mark Potter, David Gregorio and Josie Kao)

 ((sinead.carew@thomsonreuters.com; +13322191897))